NorthernTempest/wandering_bastion/docs/cracked-facade/rule/character-creation.md

 - Add the modifier from your lineage to your ability scores.
 - Add the modifier from your heritage to your ability scores.
 - Add +2 to one ability score of your choice, other than any ability score modified by your lineage or heritage.
+- In order to increase an ability score that is 20 or higher, you must use both points of an ability score increase and it will only increase by one point.

 ### Proficiencies